hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 The wire link headers are normally unpopulated.
 Short the wire link plus and GND pins as indicated by the lines.
 Shorting can be done by soldering a short piece of wire directly on the headers, or as I did, by adding header pins and then connecting the pins using [wire wrap](https://en.wikipedia.org/wiki/Wire_wrap).
 (I absolutely *love* wire wrap!)

-[^1]:

-    Actually, 1-Wire is ideally constructed as a bus, with a long trunk from which shorter drop cables are split off.
-    However, for shorter cable lengths, as in our case, it is safe to think of the network topology as a very short bus (zero-length, even) with slightly longer drop cables.

-#### Alternative wiring scheme
+#### Alternate wiring scheme

-The crude mockup photo shows an alternative, and possibly better, wiring scheme for the 1-Wire connectors.
+The crude mockup photo shows an alternate, and possibly better, wiring scheme for the 1-Wire connectors.

 ![Alternate wiring](media/alternate_wiring.jpg "Alternate wiring"){:width="50%"}